 - Are there noticeably few employees of your protected class at your workplace?

-- Have you noticed that other employees of your protected class seem to be singled out for adverse treatment or are put in dead-end jobs?
+- Have you noticed that other employees of your protected class seem to be singled out for adverse treatment or are put in lower ranking positions?

 - Have you heard other employees in your protected class complain about discrimination, particularly by the supervisor or manager who took the adverse action against you?

 - Are there statistics that show favoritism towards or bias against any group?

 - Did your employer violate well-established company policy in the way it treated you?

 - Did your employer retain less qualified, non-protected employees in the same job?